youssef-attai/fytm-api/README.md

 Users can do the same with _artists_ and _albums_.

-They can create an account to make their personal _playlists_.
+They can also create an account to make their personal _playlists_.

 **🚧 This API is still under development**